GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: EXPERIMENTS

 \subsubsection{Procedure}

-We designed a within-subjects study under two conditions: Baseline and Ours.
-In the Baseline condition, participants teleoperated the platform in the simulated teleoperation system without assistance.
-In the Ours condition, they performed it with the proposed assistance.
-Participants were requested to drive twice for each condition.
-The order of the conditions was shuffled to remove order effects.
+We designed a within-subjects study under {three} conditions: Baseline, {1D-VFF,} and {GoonDAE}.
+In the Baseline condition, participants teleoperated the platform in the simulated teleoperation system without assistance. {In the 1D-VFF and GoonDAE conditions, they performed the task with assistance from the 1D-VFF algorithm and GoonDAE, respectively.
+Experiment \RN{1} evaluated driving performances under two conditions, Baseline and GoonDAE, while experiment \RN{2} evaluated driving performances under all conditions.} Participants were requested to drive twice for each condition.
+We shuffled the order of the conditions to remove order effects.
 The detailed procedure was as follows: (1) \emph{Exercise}–-a participant drove in the terrain for practice until arriving at the end.
-(2) \emph{Main Experiment}-–a participant drove in the terrain for the main experiment until arriving at the end, with or without assistance.
-Every participant completed a total of four drivings, two for each condition.
+(2) \emph{Main Experiment}–-a participant drove in the terrain for {each} experiment until arriving at the end, with or without assistance.
+Every participant completed a total of four drivings {in experiment \RN{1}, and six drivings in experiment \RN{2}.
+During all of the experiments, participants were instructed to reach the destination as fast and stably as possible, while maintaining a safe distance between the platform and obstacles to prevent collisions.} {In addition, for comparison purposes, the driving performances of skilled drivers without assistance were assessed (Expert condition).}